-The Group Policy Extension settings update occurs whenever an administrator uses a Group Policy Extension's Policy Administration protocol to change a Group Policy Extension's settings in a GPO.
-This triggers a GPO Extension Update (section 2.2.8.2) message.
-The GPO attribute versionNumber is incremented according to the current value associated with the "Version" key in the <GPO path>\gpt.ini file.
+The Group Policy extension settings update occurs whenever an administrator uses a Group Policy extension's Policy Administration protocol to change a Group Policy extension's settings in a GPO.
+This triggers the processing rule 3.3.5.2 GPO Extension Update.